-It shall be the duty of every employee to perform his/her assignments diligently, faithfully, and to the best of his/her abilities, and to keep the best interests of the Employer foremost in the execution of his/her duties.
+It shall be the duty of every employee to perform their assignments diligently, faithfully, and to the best of their abilities, and to keep the best interests of the Employer foremost in the execution of their duties.

 ARTICLE 19.
 ANNUAL VACATIONS